Will The Housing Market Crash in 2020?

-Will the US housing market crash in 2020?
 Ask most investors what they think about the housing market today, and they will most likely cringe out of habit.
-The reality is that the US housing market in 2018 is making a recovery, a quick and expected one.
+The reality is that the US housing market in 2019 has made a recovery, a long and expected one.

-Before we get into why the US housing market is looking good as of right now, let’s remind ourselves how the housing market got such a bad rap in the first place, shall we?
+But before we get into why the US housing market is looking good for 2020, let’s remind ourselves how the housing market got such a bad rap in the first place, shall we?

-As the twenty-first century came along, many people pounced on land as if it were going out of style.
-People snatched up acres upon acres of real estate, as is human nature, because you can never have too much of a good thing right?
+As the twenty-first century came along, many people pounced on real estate as if it was going out of style.
+People snatched up acres upon acres of real estate, as is human nature, because you can never have too much of a good thing, right?

 Are These Mortgage Rates Good?